 OngKar joined SDI in May of 2012.
 As Service Programs Director, her focus is

-1) to develop and support global service programs which focus on serving those in need
+1) to develop, support and promote global service programs which focus on serving those in need

 Every day OngKar is inspired by and grateful for the gift of this Dharma.
 Her mission is to serve and continue to inspire each other so that we may all grow in consciousness and live to our highest destiny.